-2) Author Disclosure – If the abstract is accepted, the Corresponding (on behalf of all authors) and the Presenting Author (separately) will be required to complete an online disclosure form.
-Failure to complete the online disclosure form from both the Corresponding and Presenting Authors will result in removal from the program.
+2) Author Disclosure – If the abstract is accepted, the Presenting Author will be required to complete an online disclosure form.
+Failure to complete the online disclosure form will result in removal from the program.

 Note: When you enter your author list, you will also be able to search for names.
 To avoid establishing multiple records for co-authors, please be sure to use the search feature when entering your author list.
 Enter names completely (include credentials).
 How an author's name is entered is how it will appear on the abstract and in printed materials if the abstract is selected for the program.

 3) Abstract Details - The details of your abstract for oral podium/quick shot submissions must be entered in the following pre-determined fields: Objectives, Methods, Results, Conclusion.
 For video abstract submissions, the details should be entered in the following pre-determined fields: Background, Content, Conclusions.
 You may copy and paste text from another source, however it must be done for each field and you must remove any headings.
 Please DO NOT copy and paste scientific symbols as they will not transfer correctly.
 Click on the Omega symbol within each field for a full listing of common scientific symbols and special characters you may insert.

 4) Character Count Restrictions – The text portion of your abstract (Title, Objectives, Methods, Results, Conclusion) must be no more than 2,000 characters in total (characters, not words, and includes spaces).
 This will keep the text of your abstract limited to one page as required by EAST.